awsdocs/aws-transit-gateway-guide/doc_source/network-manager-getting-started.md

-# Getting Started with Transit Gateway Network Manager<a name="network-manager-getting-started"></a>
+# Getting started with Transit Gateway Network Manager<a name="network-manager-getting-started"></a>

 The following tasks help you become familiar with Transit Gateway Network Manager \(Network Manager\)\.